quarklang/QUARK/docs/proposal.md

 ```

 ######len
-`len` is short for length. `len` returns the length of a list, the number of characters in a string, the number of q-bits in a quantum register, or the number of rows in a matrix.
+`len` is short for length. `len` returns the length of a list, the number of characters in a string, the number of qubits in a quantum register, or the number of rows in a matrix.

 ```
 list = [1,2,3,4,5];